farooq-kahout-insight/apigee-mcp-gateway/README.md

-# Agent Airlock — Apigee as an MCP gateway
+# Agent Airlock — Apigee as an MCP and LLM gateway

-An MCP server that holds no backend credentials.
-Every tool call leaves the agent's machine as an ordinary HTTPS request to Apigee, which authenticates the agent, checks what that identity is allowed to do, screens the payload, injects the *real* backend credential from an encrypted KVM, calls the backend, and redacts the response on the way out.
+Apigee sits in front of both halves of what an agent touches: the tools it calls and the model that decides to call them.
+An MCP server holds no backend credentials, and an LLM client holds no model credential either — every tool call and every model call leaves the agent's machine as an ordinary HTTPS request to Apigee, which authenticates the agent, checks what that identity is allowed to do, screens the payload, injects the *real* backend credential from an encrypted KVM, calls the backend, and redacts the response on the way out.

 The point is where the trust boundary sits.
 A conventional MCP server is handed a GitHub token and is then, by construction, exactly as privileged as that